Life-saving help when people need it most

 Where does Medair operate?

-Our Headquarters is located in Switzerland – where we were originally founded in 1989 – with two Shared Service Centres in Kenya and Jordan and six Affiliate Offices in France, Germany, South Korea, the Netherlands, United Kingdom, and the United States.
-Medair is currently responding to humanitarian needs in 13 countries worldwide.
+Our Global Support Office is in Switzerland - where we were originally founded in 1989 - with Shared Service Centres in Kenya and Lebanon and national offices in France, Germany, South Korea, the Netherlands, United Kingdom, and the United States.
+Medair is currently responding to humanitarian needs in 13 countries worldwide and has responded in 45 countries since 1989.

 How can I get involved in Medair's work?

-We rely on the generosity of time, money, and prayer of others.
-If you’d like to volunteer, make a donation, partner with us, or learn how you can pray for our work, visit our Get Involved page for more information.
+We rely on the time, money and prayer of our generous network of supporters.
+If you'd like to volunteer, make a donation, partner with us or learn how you can pray for our work, visit our Get Involved page for more information.

 What sort of projects does Medair do in the countries where you work?

-Medair focusses on people’s most urgent needs in times of crisis, which most often includes water and sanitation, nutrition, health, and shelter.
+Medair focuses on people's most urgent needs in times of crisis, which most often includes water and sanitation, nutrition, health, and shelter.
 We also use cash assistance where appropriate to help people provide for themselves, allowing them to prioritise their biggest needs while investing in the local economy.
-We also recognise that the people we serve are often traumatised and need care, so we offer mental health and psychosocial support.
+The people we serve are often traumatised, so we offer mental health and psychosocial support.

 Is Medair involved in long-term development projects?